-New students - those arriving from MT 2023 - will be afforded free nights when they are required to be in residence for exams in ninth week.
+Students commencing their courses from MT 2023 will be afforded free nights when they are required to be in residence for exams in ninth week.
 There will be no vacation residence charge from the end of the core contract, up to and including the night of their final exam.